 If giving your child to the state isn’t possible for you, then there are some different paths that you can take instead.
 Each one of these options comes with pros and cons, so learning about all three of them will help you figure out which one could be best for you and your child.

 You may want to pursue parenthood at some point, but you’re currently unable to parent right now.
 If this describes your situation, then temporary legal guardianship could be the choice for you.
 This gives you the time to work out finances or finish your education before you’re ready to parent.

 Instead of giving a child up to the state, you can create a legal agreement with a close friend or family member in which they’ll assume parental rights and responsibilities for a set period.
 This can last anywhere from a couple of weeks to six months.
 Afterward, your child will return under your care and you can resume your role as a parent.
 But, it can be disruptive to a child to bounce them around, and you should choose this option only if you feel confident that you’ll be ready to resume parenting by the end of the guardianship.
 Be sure to think about what is best not only for yourself, but also your child.

 Respite Foster Care

-- Choose the adoptive family you think is best
+- Choose the right adoptive family for your baby

-- Gain access to counseling and other services
+- Access free, 24/7 counseling and other services